top of page

 Overall, skunks’ activity patterns beyond warmer weather are complex and finely tuned to their environment.
 By understanding these patterns, we can gain a deeper appreciation for the biology and ecology of these fascinating animals.

-If you have a skunk problem on your property and are wondering where do skunks go in the winter, it is important to know that skunks enter a state called Torpor, which is similar to hibernation.
-They conserve energy by entering a deep sleep and occasionally awaken to venture out during warm spells, remaining nearby but inactive until temperatures rise again.
-It is generally advised to seek assistance from wildlife professionals or pest control companies.
-However, removing skunks during their torpor state can present certain challenges and considerations.
-Here are some factors to keep in mind:
+If you have a skunk problem on your property and are wondering where skunks go in the winter, it is important to know that skunks enter a state called Torpor, which is similar to hibernation.
+They conserve energy by entering deep sleep and occasionally awaken to venture out during warm spells, remaining near their skunk burrow with a slower rate of activity until temperatures rise again.
+Removing skunks during their torpor state can present certain challenges and considerations.

 Conclusion